sirix777/money/README.md

 $registry->setCachePrefix('my_app_');
 ```

-# CurrencyCode Enum
+# Currency Code Enums

-An enum class that defines standardized currency codes for cryptocurrencies.
+Two enum classes that define standardized currency codes for fiat currencies and cryptocurrencies.

 ## Special Naming Conventions

-### _CRYPTO Suffix
+### Separate Enums for Fiat and Crypto Currencies
-When a cryptocurrency code conflicts with an existing fiat currency code, the suffix `_CRYPTO` is appended to differentiate it.
-For example:
+To handle cases where a cryptocurrency code conflicts with an existing fiat currency code (like MNT, SOS, ERN), we use separate enums:
+- `FiatCurrencyCode::Mnt` - The fiat currency Mongolian Tugrik (MNT)
-- `MNT_CRYPTO` - The cryptocurrency version of MNT (to distinguish from Mongolian Tugrik)
+- `CryptoCurrencyCode::Mnt` - The cryptocurrency version of MNT
+- `FiatCurrencyCode::Sos` - The fiat currency Somali Shilling (SOS)
-- `SOS_CRYPTO` - The cryptocurrency version of SOS (to distinguish from Somali Shilling)
+- `CryptoCurrencyCode::Sos` - The cryptocurrency version of SOS
+- `FiatCurrencyCode::Ern` - The fiat currency Eritrean Nakfa (ERN)
-- `ERN_CRYPTO` - The cryptocurrency version of ERN (to distinguish from Eritrean Nakfa)
+- `CryptoCurrencyCode::Ern` - The cryptocurrency version of ERN

 ### Numeric Prefix Handling
 For cryptocurrency codes that begin with numbers (like `1INCH`), the enum case name uses a descriptive word format instead of the number for PHP compatibility: